nik-216/AI_Helpdesk_Assistant/README.md

 - Document and URL ingestion for chatbot training
 - Vector database integration (ChromaDB) for embedding storage
 - Admin panel for chatbot creation, configuration, and monitoring
-- Support for OpenAI, DeepSeek, and Gemini LLMs
+- Support for DeepSeek, Gemini and OpenAI LLMs
 - Real-time voice and text interactions via chat widget
 - Out-of-scope query handling with customizable rejection messages
 - Authentication using JWT and API keys
+- Redis-based caching for recent LLM requests to optimize latency and reduce redundant calls

 ---